volution/z-run/sources/embedded/documentation/readme.txt

 requirements, accompanied by the reasons and other details; then, depending on the situation, the authors might release the sources and/or documentation under a different license.

+SBOM (Software Bill of Materials)

+This project, like many other open-source projects, incorporates code from other open-source projects (besides other tools used to develop, build and test).

+Strictly related to the project's dependencies (direct and transitive), please see the SBOM (Software Bill of Materials) for links to these dependencies and their licenses.